redhat-openstack/packstack/docs/packstack.rst

 **CONFIG_NOVA_SCHED_HOST**     : The IP address of the server on which to install the Nova Scheduler service

+**CONFIG_NOVA_SCHED_CPU_ALLOC_RATIO** : The overcommitment ratio for virtual to physical CPUs.
+Set to 1.0 to disable CPU overcommitment

+**CONFIG_NOVA_SCHED_RAM_ALLOC_RATIO** : The overcommitment ratio for virtual to physical RAM.
+Set to 1.0 to disable RAM overcommitment

 NOVACLIENT Config parameters
 ----------------------------

-**CONFIG_OSCLIENT_HOST**       : The IP address of the server on which to install the openstack client packages.
+**CONFIG_OSCLIENT_HOST**       : The IP address of the server on which to install the OpenStack client packages.
 An admin "rc" file will also be installed

 OpenStack Horizon Config parameters
 -----------------------------------

 **CONFIG_HORIZON_HOST**        : The IP address of the server on which to install Horizon

-**CONFIG_HORIZON_SECRET_KEY**  : Horizon Secret Encryption Key
+**CONFIG_HORIZON_SSL**         : To set up Horizon communication over https set this to "y" ['y', 'n']

 OpenStack Swift Config parameters
 ---------------------------------

 **CONFIG_SWIFT_PROXY_HOSTS**   : The IP address on which to install the Swift proxy service

+**CONFIG_SWIFT_KS_PW**         : The password to use for the Swift to authenticate with Keystone

-**CONFIG_SWIFT_STORAGE_HOSTS** : A comma separated list of IP addresses on which to install the Swift Storage services, each entry should take the format <ipaddress>[/dev], for example 127.0.0.1/vdb will install /dev/vdb on 127.0.0.1 as a swift storage device, if /dev is omitted Packstack will create a loopback device for a test setup
+**CONFIG_SWIFT_STORAGE_HOSTS** : A comma separated list of IP addresses on which to install the Swift Storage services, each entry should take the format <ipaddress>[/dev], for example 127.0.0.1/vdb will install /dev/vdb on 127.0.0.1 as a swift storage device(packstack does not create the filesystem, you must do this first), if /dev is omitted Packstack will create a loopback device for a test setup

 **CONFIG_SWIFT_STORAGE_ZONES** : Number of swift storage zones, this number MUST be no bigger than the number of storage devices configured